Written by Keith Rice, the lead designer of Legacy’s Allure.

 Legacy’s Allure is not a collectible / trading card game and it is not an expandable / living card game for one simple reason: those types of games (typically) do not rework or rebalance their cards, at least not for the physical version of their games.
 Legacy’s Allure does, however, because we believe this is essential for a satisfying competitive card game.
 Specifically, what this means is that the game will be released in versions, with major versions corresponding to seasons and minor versions corresponding to mid-season balance patches.
 This model has four notable advantages over other card game models:

-- Balanced.
+3. Balanced.
 In a CCG, the only way to balance a format is either outright ban a card or print “answer” cards in future expansions.
-In Legacy’s Allure, if a card is broken or simply overplayed, we could remove it outright from future versions, but we also have the option of nerfing it or reworking it.
+In Legacy’s Allure, if a card is broken or simply overplayed, we have the option of nerfing it or reworking it, even mid-season.

 We don’t know the exact length of seasons at this point, but seasons will likely be 6 to 12 months long and have one or two minor balance patches during them.
 At least one new faction will also be added.
 New seasons will also likely have a new faction as well as reworks to the existing card pool.

 Yes.
-Each new season will have full-art metal cards for purchase.
+Season 1 included full-art metal cards for purchase.
 You can see samples displayed in the promo video on the main page.
+Due to tariffs and supplier issues, the type of collectibility in Season 2 is TBD.

 We hope so, and we have many ideas, but we don’t have a timeline to share at this time.